alexb7711/notes/queueing_theory.md

 > namely, $\pi_j = 1/m_{jj}$.
 Futhermore, if the chain is aperiodic, the limiting probability distribution exists and is equal to the stationary distribution.

 ### Ergodicity
 [Ergodicity](./statistics.html#ergodicity) is important in that it deals with the problem of determining measures of a stochastic process.
+In general, a stochastic process is ergotic if all its "measures" can be determined, or well approximated from a single realization.
+Since statistical measures are usually expressed as time averages it is said: the stochastic process is ergotic if the time averages equal ensemble averages (expected values). *An ensemble average is obtained from multiple realizations of the process at a fixed point in time*.

 # Simple Markovian Queuing Models